 Make sure the scale measures the metrics you want to measure and is easy enough for you to use.

 The body fat percentage scales on this list weren't chosen based on their brand popularity or whether they are the latest models to hit shelves.
 Instead, we conducted in-depth research to determine the best options on the market.
 To find the best scales, we made sure they deliver accurate body composition stats, while also being user-friendly.
 Each of the factors used to evaluate the use of each of the best body fat scales is explained below.

 Why measure body fat?

 Using a smart set of body fat percentage scale provides users with a panoramic view of their physical health because they can see a full suite of body composition metrics including weight, BMI, and muscle mass.
 This enables them to take control of their weight loss journey and track their progress because they know what the breakdown is.

 Although many scales measure body mass index (BMI), these two metrics are not the same.
 BMI refers to the measure of body fat based on a person’s weight in relation to their height.
 Body fat percentage is how much fat is in the body.
 It’s found by dividing the fat mass by body weight.
 Since BMI doesn’t take into account the weight of muscle and bone, body fat is a much better indicator of finding a healthy weight for each individual.

 Ease of Use

-Last but not least, we took a look at how easy to use the body fat scales we evaluated actually are.
+Last but not least, we took a look at how easy to use the scales we evaluated actually are.
 Yes, most of them you just step on and, voila, there are all your details.
-Rather we considered how easy the scale is to read and navigate through and if it has an app, we also considered how easy it is to access and get accustomed to.
+Rather we considered how easy the body fat analyzer is to read and navigate through and if it has an app, we also considered how easy it is to access and get accustomed to.

 How reliable is the body fat scale?